webpack/webpack.js.org/content/guides/development.md

  * **WebStorm** - uncheck Use `"safe write"` in `Preferences > Appearance & Behavior > System Settings`.

 ## Conclusion

- Now that you've learned how to automatically compile your code whenever you save a file, and how to run a simple development server, you can check out the next guide that covers [`Hot Module Replacement`](/guides/hot-module-replacement).
+Now that you've learned how to automatically compile your and run a simple development server, you can check out the next guide, which will cover [`Hot Module Replacement`](/guides/hot-module-replacement).